 An alternative is to hire a boat, pack a picnic and go on a leisurely boat ride around the canals, preferably on a balmy summer evening.
 It simply is a gorgeous experience!
 The IAmsterdam City Card includes a free canal cruise as well as discounts on boat hire.
 You can hire an electric boat at Mokum Boats or Boaty Rent-a-Boat.

 Here are some suggested canal routes if you opt to hire your own boat:

 View Amsterdam canal routes in a larger map

-Aside from the Rijksmuseum and Van Gogh Museum, some of my personal favourites include the Hermitage, the Maritime museum (I love the replica of one of the most famous Dutch ships), the Tropical Museum (that focuses on cultures in tropical countries) and the Stedelijk Museum with its new bath-tub-like wing.
-Here’s a list of other special interest museums:
+Aside from the Rijksmuseum and Van Gogh Museum, some of my personal favourites include the Hermitage, the Maritime or Scheepvaart museum (I love the replica of one of the most famous Dutch ships), the Tropical Museum (that focuses on cultures in tropical countries) and the Stedelijk Museum (modern art) with its bath-tub-like appearance.

 - Het Grachtenhuis – Canal House Museum (Herengracht 386): Located in one of the most beautiful canal houses in Amsterdam, this museum provides visitors with wonderful insights to the 17th century canals of Amsterdam, a UNESCO World Heritage site.

 - Museum van Loon (Prinsengracht 672): A stunning museum, located in a magnificent canal mansion, that provides a unique peek into the lives of one of Amsterdam’s wealthiest families.